 Finastra | March | Ransomware (Ryuk)

 In March, the world’s third-largest fintech software provider, Finastra, found itself the victim of Ryuk Ransomware.
 It's suspected they were using an unpatched Pulse Secure VPN, which is vulnerable to CVE-2019-11510.
 This vulnerability was found to have severe security issues that allow hackers to write arbitrary files to the host.
 Although it is not known if Finastra was breached through this vulnerability, they did not pay the ransom.

-Utilizing an integrated risk management solution can help provide organization-wide visibility and guidance to reduce risks like many these organizations have fallen victim to in 2020.
-If you would like to learn more, be sure watch one of our webinar, Top Cyber Events of 2020 with Principal Solutions Architect Steve Torino, as he discusses in depth the consequences of these events, how they could have been prevented and how organizations can adjust to prevent themselves from repeating the same mistakes.
+Utilizing an integrated risk management solution can help provide organization-wide visibility and guidance to reduce risks like many of these organizations have fallen victim to in 2020.
+If you would like to learn more, be sure to watch one of our webinars, Top Cyber Events of 2020 with Principal Solutions Architect Steve Torino, as he discusses in depth the consequences of these events, how they could have been prevented, and how organizations can adjust to prevent themselves from repeating the same mistakes.